The Paris Guide

 Cafe Charlot (Le Marais)

-One of my favorite bistros and my go to in the Marais.
+One of my favorite cafes and my go to in the Marais.
 The energy on the patio is active but not hectic at any time of day and the staff is kind, even when you’re fresh off a redeye and haven’t showered yet.
 My last trip, I was back here at least twice!

 Frenchie Wine Bar (2nd Arr)